 In August 2017 Claire joined the team of Cintre, as CEO.
 This move has enabled her to consolidate the broad skill base, and passion for proactively providing support for individuals who need a bit of help to access the community that she has acquired throughout her career.
 Claire believes firmly that everyone has the right to function as independently as they have the capacity to do so, and be the person they have the potential to be.
 It is the role of charities, such as Cintre, to facilitate this transition to a genuine feeling of independence.

-Neil leads work on service and partnership development at Cintre.
-He joined in 2014 after an extensive career working in IT, Business Development and at a national newspaper
+Nick leads on new business and partnership development at Cintre.
+He joined in 2019 after a diverse career in the Retail; Transport and Employability and Skills Sectors.

 Rachel joined the Health & Social care sector in 2004 and has been a valuable member of the Cintre team since 2009.

 In 2004, Rachel started working for a charity for people with autism as an activity liaison.
 With a keen interest in Asperger’s syndrome, Rachel joined Cintre in 2009 where she started as a floating support worker in our Reach Out service.

 In 2014, Rachel became the Registered Manager for the Reach Out service and is currently undertaking a Level 5 Diploma in Leadership.